Compute

 DB Instance Type

-With a sharded cluster architecture, this type of instance supports connections through proxies and is compatible with Redis clusters.
-It offers strong horizontal expansion capability, supporting millions of QPS and dozens of TB-level services.
+With a sharded cluster architecture, a proxy cluster instance can be connected through proxies and is compatible with a single Redis node, Redis Sentinel, and Redis Cluster.
+The cluster instance has strong horizontal scaling capabilities and can handle millions of QPS and dozens of terabytes of data.

 Compatible Version